 The Dead were signed to Warner Brothers, but capturing the energy and improvisational aspects of their stage performances proved to be a challenge in the recording studio.
 Many critics feel the peak of the band’s studio output to be a pair of largely acoustic, Country- and Folk-flavored 1970 albums, “Workingman’s Dead” and “American Beauty.”
 Those albums contained the songs “Uncle John’s Band,” “Casey Jones,” “Truckin’,” “Sugar Magnolia,” and “Friend of the Devil” all of which would become Dead classics and staples of FM album oriented radio.
 That’s not to say they were chart hits — those eluded the band until they notched a surprise Top 10 hit late in their career with the 1987 single “Touch of Grey,” which was bolstered by a music video that became popular on MTV.

 The band – whose core lineup stayed largely intact, with several different keyboard players — toured prolifically, and became renowned for lengthy free-form concerts featuring extensive jamming, a communal atmosphere, and state-of-the-art sound systems.
 They were also renowned for the devotion of their fans, who traded tapes, cataloged set lists, gathered in arena parking lots and in some cases followed tours, traveling extensively to see the band again and again.
 Through the Dead’s relentless touring, the band’s music was introduced to new generations of fans and their popularity grew to the point where in the early 1990s they were the largest grossing live band in the U.S. It was only the unexpected 1995 death of Jerry Garcia that brought their “long strange trip” to an end.
-Various Grateful Dead members continue to tour and spread the band’s legacy as the Other Ones, the Dead, and Furthur.
+Various Grateful Dead members continued to tour and spread the band’s legacy as the Other Ones, the Dead, Furthur, and, most recently, as Dead & Company.